epfl-ada/ada-2024-project-gear5/README.md

 │
-├── .gitignore                  <- List of files ignored by git ├── requirements.txt            <- File for installing python dependencies ├── methods.ipynb               <- a well-structured notebook showing the methods used ├── results.ipynb               <- a well-structured notebook showing some results
-├── resultsM2.ipynb             <- a well-structured notebook showing more results
-├── sentiment_analysis.ipynb    <- a well-structured notebook to run sentiment analysis └── README.md
+├── .gitignore                  <- List of files ignored by git ├── requirements.txt            <- File for installing python dependencies ├── data.ipynb                  <-  a well-structured notebook used to load and preprocess the data ├── methods.ipynb               <- a well-structured notebook showing the methods used ├── result.ipynb                <- a well-structured notebook showing our results ├── resultsM2.ipynb             <- a well-structured notebook showing our results for milestone 2 ├── sentiment_analysis.ipynb    <- a well-structured notebook to run sentiment analysis ├── READMEM2.md                 <- The Milestone 2 README.
+└── README.md                   <- The top-level README for developers using this project.

 ```